akhilsaini/aws-csa-2017/README.md

 ## Global Infrastructure

   - A Region is geographical area consisting of 2 or more availability zones.

-  - Availability zone is logical data center
+  - Availability zone is logical data center.
   - Edge Locations are CDN End Points for CloudFront.
 Many more edge locations exist than regions.

-  - 18 Geographical regions and 54 availability zones
+  - 18 Geographical regions and 54 availability zones.

-  - 1 Local region
+  - 1 Local region.

-  - Anounced plan for 4 Geographical regions and 12 availability zones
+  - Anounced plan for 4 Geographical regions and 12 availability zones.
   - An AWS local region is a single datacenter designed to complement an existing AWS region.

 ## Tags